 It is well known that your credit score determines your eligibility for new loans and credit cards.
 Unfaltering loan repayment and a low debt to income ratio play a crucial role in keeping your score healthy.
-But many a times, you want to borrow more than a financial institution finds you eligible for.
+But many times, you want to borrow more than a financial institution finds you eligible for.
 From burden of accumulated liability to unplanned expenses, there are too many challenges you need timely funds for.

-After all bad credit loans come at a higher cost and why should one burn the pocket when one is already undergoing a difficult financial phase in one’s life.
+After all, bad credit loans come at a higher cost and why should one burn the pocket when one is already undergoing a difficult financial phase in one’s life.
 Let’s seek out answers to many such pressing questions below.

 Calculating homeowner’s credit worth

 One of the common mistakes while calculating your credit worth is ignoring your real worth.
-Rather than making a hole in your pocket with bad credit payday loans or other high cost no collateral loans, you can consider using a second charge on your home.
+Rather than making a hole in your pocket with bad credit payday loans or another high cost no collateral loans, you can consider using a second charge on your home.

 Well, despite the running mortgage on your residential property you can use the balance home equity to raise a required loan at a better price.
-It would not only help you borrow more with bad credit situation but would also help you get the deal at a low interest rate.
+It would not only help you borrow more with bad credit situation but would also help you get the deal at a low-interest rate.